-- "ALL SPECIES COMBINED" is 8888.
-This code is not a large pelagic species code, see large pelagic species designation/codes in Appendix F. - Item 17a TOURNAMENT PARTICIPATION.
+- Item 17a TOURNAMENT PARTICIPATION.
 Check the appropriate box to indicate if the intercepted vessel was participating in a tournament on the intercepted trip. - Item 17b TOURNAMENT NAME.
 If the respondent answered yes at question 17a, ask for the name of the tournament at question 17b, and fill in the name on the coding form (one letter per box).
 Next, enter the four-character tournament code (see Appendix K) below the tournament name.
-If the angler was not fishing in a tournament, leave Item 17b blank. - Item 18 HOOK TYPE.
+If the angler was not fishing in a tournament, leave Item 17b blank.

+- Item 18 HOOK TYPE.
 Indicate the type of hooks used on the intercepted trip.
 Be sure to fill in all ovals that apply.
 Circle hooks are defined in 50 CFR §635.2 as "a fishing hook originally designed and manufactured so that the point is turned perpendicularly back to the shank to form a generally circular, or oval, shape." - Item 19 NUMBER OF LINES.
-Interviewers should enter the number of lines the boat had in the water. - Items 20 HOURS FISHED.
+Interviewers should enter the number of lines the boat had in the water.
+If given a range of lines, record the maximum number of lines in the water at any given time. - Items 20 HOURS FISHED.
 Indicate the number of hours spent actually fishing with the primary gear for large pelagic species.
 Do not include the time spent traveling to and from the fishing area. - Item 21 BAIT USED.
 Indicate if live, dead, and/or artificial bait was used on the intercepted trip with the primary fishing gear.
 Be sure to fill in all ovals that apply. - Item 22 METHOD(S) USED.
 Indicate whether anglers were trolling, chumming or chunking or other- Fill in all ovals that apply and SPECIFY IF OTHER. - Item 23 NUMBER OF ANGLERS.
 Indicate the total number of anglers who were actively involved in large pelagic fishing on the intercepted trip.
-Do not include persons who did no fishing. - Item 24 LOCATION.
+Do not include persons on the vessel who did not fish. - Item 24 LOCATION.
 Indicate the name of the main fishing area that was used to fish for large pelagic species.
 Even if the fishing area is listed in the Fishing Areas List (Appendix C), ask the respondent if they know the latitude and longitude.
 If the respondent can provide the latitude and longitude, then enter the coordinates provided by the respondent.
+If the respondent gives multiple locations, clarify by asking were he/she fished for LPS most of the time.